doherty100/azuresandbox/terraform-azurerm-vwan/README.md

 ## Overview

-This quick start implements a shared virtual wan to connect the shared hub virtual network and the dedicated spoke virtual network to remote users and/or private networks.
+This quick start implements a shared virtual wan to connect the shared services virtual network and the dedicated spoke virtual network to remote users and/or private networks.
 The following quick starts must be deployed first before starting:

 * [terraform-azurerm-vnet-shared](../terraform-azurerm-vnet-shared)
 * [terraform-azurerm-vnet-spoke](../terraform-azurerm-vnet-spoke)